Wade Baldwin IV: Maccabi Tel Aviv (2022–2024)

 On June 30, 2022, Baldwin signed a two-year contract with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.
 He was second in scoring in the 2022–23 EuroLeague regular season, with 16.7 points per game, only trailing Aleksandar Vezenkov.
 Baldwin was named the March 2023 MVP by the EuroLeague.
 The following month, in April, Baldwin agreed to an extension of his contract that commits him to Maccabi until 2025.

 Fenerbahçe (2024–present)

 On July 10, 2024, Baldwin signed with Fenerbahçe Beko of the Turkish Basketbol Süper Ligi.

 On May 25, 2025, Baldwin IV helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.
 He helped the team defeat the defending champions Panathinaikos in the semi-final with 10 points, 5 rebounds, 5 assists and 2 steal, and Monaco in the final with 13 points, 2 rebounds, 3 assists and 1 steal.

 On 1 October 2025, he made double-double performance with 10 poinst, 10 assists and 2 rebounds in 26 mins in 2025–26 EuroLeague season opening match against Paris Basketball in a 96-77 victory.
+On January 2, 2026, Baldwin was named the Round 19 MVP of the EuroLeague for his performance in a 93-108 road win at his former club Baskonia, leading Fenerbahçe with 24 points, 7 assists and a 29 PIR rating.
+This performance marked Baldwin’s eighth MVP award with four different teams: FC Bayern Munich, Baskonia, Maccabi Tel Aviv, and now Fenerbahce.

+On 6 January 2026, he made another double-double performance with 17 poinst, 11 assists (career high tied) and 6 rebounds with 26 raiting in 27 mins in a EuroLeague match against Olympiacos in a 88-80 home victory.

+Over the first two Euroleague games in February 2026 Wade Baldwin recorded 16 assists with only one turnover as Fenerbahçe defeated Efes and Barcelona.